acrolinx/sidebar-sdk-js/README.md

 ## Prerequisites

-Please contact your technical Acrolinx contact to get initial consulting....
+Please contact Acrolinx SDK support (sdk-support@acrolinx.com) for initial consulting.
-(TODO: Write nice text)
+We like to schedule a kickoff meeting to answer any questions about your integration project.
-You will get all required configuration settings after that meeting.
+After the meeting, we provide you with test server credentials and configuration settings you need to get started.

 ## Configuration of the sidebar cloud example